Vinyl is alive and well in the 2000s…

-While music is as subjective as any art form, most people can agree that there are certain works that rise above the rest for having the greatest relevance to their genre, the most impact on music in general, or the most influence on culture and other musicians.
-Besides, listening to classic rock like Pink Floyd and the Beatles can actually be good for you.
+While music is as subjective as any art form, most people can agree there are certain works that rise above the rest for having the best relevance to their genre, the greatest impact on music in general, or the most influence on culture and other musicians.
+And did you know?
+Listening to classic rock like Pink Floyd and the Beatles can actually be good for you!

 Yes, your vinyl collection can (and should) include music by current artists.
 But the ones on this list are must-have albums worth appreciating for their place in music history, and they are titles that absolutely belong in any impressive record collection.
 We tried to choose examples from a variety of genres, from jazz to pop.

 The following must-have albums are a great way to experience some of the best music ever made during the heyday of vinyl.
 (The original release dates are in parentheses; if it’s a compilation album, we show the range of release dates of all included songs.)
 Play these on your turntable, and listen to how the music was originally meant to be heard!

 Miles Davis “Kind Of Blue” (Jazz; 1959) – This all-time classic is widely regarded as the most influential and best-selling jazz record of all time.
 It features just five songs — but if you’re the great Miles Davis, that’s more than enough to justify an album.
 Even if you aren’t typically into jazz or instrumental music, you can get into this.
 Perfect for late night, low light listening, and when played on vinyl you start to understand why good jazz is something you feel more than you hear.